DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2023-08-13-shared_nearest_neighbors.md

 - Distance metrics
 - Machine learning
 - Python
-- Python
-- python
 seo_description: An exploration of Shared Nearest Neighbors (SNN) as a distance metric, and its application in outlier detection, clustering, and density-based algorithms.
 seo_title: Shared Nearest Neighbors in Outlier Detection
 seo_type: article
 summary: Shared Nearest Neighbors (SNN) is a distance metric designed to enhance outlier detection, clustering, and predictive modeling in datasets with high dimensionality and varying density.
 This article explores how SNN mitigates the weaknesses of traditional metrics like Euclidean and Manhattan, providing robust performance in complex data scenarios.
 tags:
 - Machine learning
 - Outlier detection